 If the playwright wants to have additional conditions for performances, more than the basic French uses (around 11% on the tickets or sales), he/she has to mention it, in order to write it down in the contract.

-The payments MEO makes to the playwrights living abroad has to be reduced from 15 % because of French taxes.
+The payments MEO orders in the benefit of the playwrights living abroad has to be reduced from 15 % because of French taxes.

 It is possible to reduce this rate for each year by sending the documents mentioned in the contract.